 Filled with polished urban areas, trendy cafes, and ample sightseeing opportunities, the City Centre is the best place to get to know Canberra.
 It’s also conveniently connected to the surrounding areas by public transport.

-Best Hotel in City Centre: Capital Executive Apartment Hotel
+Capital Executive Apartment Hotel

 This apartment hotel in Canberra makes for a convenient stay in the Australian capital.
 Rooms are large and each comes with a kitchen, so you can save money making home-cooked meals.
 There’s an onsite spa and gym, and top attractions are a short walk away.

-This chic and stylish hotel offers convneient and luxurious accommodation in the city centre.
+This chic and stylish hotel offers convenient and luxurious accommodation in the city centre.
 Each room contains modern furnishings, with a kitchenette and dining area.
 Amenities include room service, an onsite bar, and a free airport shuttle.

-Best Airbnb in City Centre: City Studio Apartment
+City Studio Apartment

 This central studio in Canberra is ideal for couples or solo travelers.
 There’s a full kitchen and laundry facilities in the apartment, and an onsite gym for guest use.
 The Airbnb is surrounded by shops, cafes and restaurants, and there are plenty of public transport connections nearby.

-Best Hostel in City Centre: Canberra City YHA
+Canberra City YHA

 Whether you’re on a Sydney-Melbourne stopover or plan on staying long-term, the Canberra City YHA is the ideal place to base yourself.
 This budget-friendly hostel features a large communal kitchen and rooftop terrace, and there’s even an underground bar onsite.
 It’s within walking distance of Canberra’s top attractions, so you won’t have to spend any money on public transport.